ronpang/Smart-Plant-WIZnet-Ethernet-HAT-Raspberry-PI-PICO-/README.md

 If it turns **off**, brightness will not be changed by light sensor.

-For a better version of Neopixel LED appication, please refer this (link)
+For a better version of Neopixel LED appication, please refer this [link][link-neopixel io]

 #### Application code:
 ```python